peteanyaduba/certified-blockchain-developer-hyperledger-fabric/5-hyperledger-fabric-membership-service-provider.md

     5.  **A list of X.509 certificates to represent intermediate TLS CAs**
         -   TLS is the Transport Layer Security CAs
     6.  **A list of self-signed (X.509) certificates of TLS root of trust for TLS certifiate**

+    All the above certificates are with the MSP.
+We can have a structure for these but the Hyperledger fabric provides a default.